Vocal Concerts

-The "Vocal Concerts" were subscription concerts in London, given from 1792 to 1794 and from 1801 to 1821.
-Leading singers of the day performed at the concerts.
+The "Vocal Concerts" were subscription concerts in London, given from 1792 to 1794 and from 1801 to 1821 in which leading singers of the day performed.

 History

 Establishment

 The Vocal Concerts were established by Charles Knyvett and Samuel Harrison; they were singers who had both performed at the Concerts of Antient Music.
 The first concert was given on 11 February 1792 at Willis's Rooms.

 They were well received and became fashionable; a second series, as well attended as the first, took place during the same season.
 They were at that time "... entirely vocal, for neither overture nor concerto was played, and the whole instrumental band was limited to two violins, a tenor [viola], and a violoncello, with a pianoforte for the accompaniment of songs and glees.
 Mr and Mrs Harrison, and Mr Bartleman were the solo singers, and the rest of the entertainment consisted of glees and a few catches sung by the most celebrated English vocalists of the day....
 Mr Knyvett presided at the pianoforte.
 The subscription was three guineas for eight concerts...."

 The concerts were influenced by the founders' background with the Concerts of Antient Music; but recent vocal works were also performed, by composers including John Wall Callcott, William Crotch and Reginald Spofforth.
 In the second year there were ten concerts.
 The concerts were discontinued in 1794, as the subscription had fallen off; the principal singers returned to the Ancient Concerts.